 None of these studies prove that your dog will enjoy watching DogTV, but it is clear that many dogs are interested in the type of visual and auditory stimuli the channel produces.

-My wife and I signed up for DogTV about two months ago to see how our dog would react.
+I signed up for DogTV about two months ago to see how my dog would react.

-Our Rottie already loves watching television, so we expected her to be pretty interested in DogTV.
-Surprisingly, her level of interest surpassed our wildest hopes.
+My Rottie already loves watching television, so I expected her to be pretty interested in DogTV.
+Surprisingly, her level of interest surpassed my wildest hopes.
 She absolutely loves it, and her reaction to the channel is completely different than it is to regular TV.

 She immediately plops down in front of the TV when I put the channel on, and then she starts binging like only a Stranger Things fan could.
 She locks her eyes on the screen and follows the action with her head while rolling her ears forward to appreciate the sounds coming from the speakers.